Azure/KAN/docs/api/quick_start/deploy_solution_to_azure_iot_edge.md

 ```

 ## 7. Verification

-Examine all Symphony objects have created:
+To examine all the Symphony objects that have been created:

 ```bash
 kubectl get targets
 kubectl get solutions
 kubectl get instances
 ```

-On IoT Hub page, verify all IoT Edge modules are up and running:
+On the IoT Hub page, verify all IoT Edge modules are up and running:
 ![IoT Edge](../images/iot-edge.png)

 ## 8. Clean up Symphony objects

 To delete all Symphony objects:

 ```bash
 kubectl delete instance my-sensor kubectl delete solution simulated-temperature-sensor kubectl delete target s8c-vm
 ```
-## 9. To remvoe Symphony control plane (optional)
+## 9. Remove the Symphony control plane (optional)

+To remove the Symphony control plane:

 ```bash
 helm delete symphony
 ```